 Even if you never manage to lose a single pound, exercise and a healthy diet can offer potent protection for your heart.
 It's possible to be fit even if you're above your ideal weight.
 In fact, a few recent studies suggest that overweight people who are physically fit may actually live longer than those who are lean but inactive.

 Extra weight isn't a personal failing, and it isn't a death sentence.
 But it is a strong warning.
 Now's the time to take that warning seriously.
 With a few healthy lifestyle changes, you can remove a heavy burden from your heart.

-Haskell W, et. al. Physical activity and public health: Updated recommendations for adults from the American College of Sports Medicine and the American Heart Association.
-Circulation.
-2007; 116: 1081-1093.
+Haskell W, et. al. Physical activity and public health: Updated recommendations for adults from the American College of Sports Medicine and the American Heart Association;116: 1081-1093.